Duncan MacPherson's Death: Forensics

 The Condition of Duncan's Snowboard

 Above: The snowboard and left boot liner as they were presented in the transport coffin to the Innsbruck Institute of Forensic Medicine on the morning of July 22, 2003.
-The red arrow indicates what appears to be a bloodstain on the left boot liner.
 The black arrows indicate where the plastic laminate has been ripped away from the underlying plywood.
 Note how the wood and paint are deeply weathered, indicating that these materials were exposed to ice and water long before the snowboard was extracted from the ice just three days earlier.

 Above: Close-up of damage to left side of the snowboard.
 The arrows indicate where the board was cut three times at the same angle.
 The crescent-shaped cuts decrease in depth from left to right.
 Measured from the left side of each cut, a distance of six inches (15.25 centimeters) separates each cut.